coderade/coderade.io-blog/content/post/android/android-studio-idea.md

 I personally love the JetBrains tools.

-When I started to code with the Eclipse, Netbeans, ADT tool for Eclipse, Text editors and others tools, I thought to myself:
+When I started to code with the Eclipse, Netbeans, ADT tool (For android development on Eclipse), Text editors and others tools, I thought to myself:

 > "The development with these tools is pretty cool, but the tolls are very far from being awesome, can they be better?"

-So, after some time with a hard time with these above tools I had the opportunity to try Intellij Idea working with Java development.
+So, after some time with a hard time with these tools I had the opportunity to try Intellij Idea working with Java development.

-I must be honest to say that at first I found the IDEA IDE a little complicated, but because it was seemed to be years apart from everything that had worked with and when I got how to work with this tool, I really loved everything on it.
+I must be honest to say that at first, I found the IDEA IDE a little complicated, but because it was seemed to be years apart from everything that had worked with.
+When I got how to work with this tool, I really loved everything on it.

 Now, after some time working with code, I already worked with almost all Jetbrains' technologies like PyCharm, RubyMine, Webstorm, PHPStorm, Datagrip Youtrack and so on, and I really loved all of them.